jasonxingqi/Stereo-camera-calibration-using-OpenCV/README.md

 ======================================

 Thuy Tuong Nguyen, PhD
--University of California, Davis
+- University of California, Davis
--June 2014
+- June 2014

 About this code:
 - For research purpose only.